Commercial Activities on Footpaths

 - planter boxes.

-It’s important to keep in mind that footpaths are community space, and while we do want to support business operations, we also need to protect the safety of pedestrians, visual amenity and traffic flow.
-So to ensure that you can take advantage of the space in an optimal way, consider the guidelines and apply for a permit to gain permission.
+It’s important to keep in mind that footpaths are community space, while we do want to support business operations, we also need to protect the safety of pedestrians, visual amenity and traffic flow.
+To ensure that you can take advantage of the space in an optimal way, consider the guidelines and apply for a permit to gain permission.

 Guidelines for Commercial Activities on Footpaths application (with and without alcohol)